linkerd/website/linkerd.io/content/2.12/tasks/manually-rotating-control-plane-tls-credentials.md

 ## Removing the old trust anchor

-We can now remove the old trust anchor from the trust bundle we created earlier.
+Since the old trust anchor is now completely unused, we can now switch Linkerd from the bundle we created for the trust anchor to using only the new trust anchor certificate:
-The `upgrade` command can do that for the Linkerd components:

 ```bash
 linkerd upgrade  --identity-trust-anchors-file=./ca-new.crt  | kubectl apply -f -